Railcar Service Company Cited After Employee Fatality in a Confined Space

 According to Principal Deputy Assistant Secretary of Labor for Occupational Safety and Health, Loren Sweatt, “This tragedy could have been prevented if the employer had followed proper safety procedures for entering and cleaning railcars.
 Employers that fail to comply with the law will continue to see full and fair enforcement."

-Legally companies are bound by OSHA regulations to test and monitor confined spaces for oxygen content before and during entry to confined spaces.
+Legally companies are bound by OSHA regulations to test and monitor confined spaces for oxygen content before and during entry into confined spaces.
 To this end, OSHA offers several resources on Confined Spaces, including an Atmospheric Testing in Confined Spaces fact sheet, and a Permit-Required Confined Spaces booklet.

 Dana Railcare has 15 days to appeal against these citations and penalties.